What are the Causes of Turbidity in Water?

 Since the discovery of phytoplankton, many ways have been found to measure turbidity in drinking water.
 One such method is Arduino, which uses a microcontroller and inexpensive LEDs.

-In the 1950s, the Jackson Candle Method, which used a candle flame to view through water, was measured using the JTU, or Jackson Turbidity Unit.
+In the 1950s, the Jackson Candle Method, which used a candle flame to view through water, was measured using the JTU (Jackson Turbidity Unit).

 A nephelometer, which uses a light beam, measures turbidity in drinking water.
-The ISO uses the Nephelometric Turbidity Unit to measure the turbidity standard.
+The ISO uses the Nephelometric Turbidity Unit to measure turbidity.

-Since the first appearance of the phytoplankton, an organization named Secchi found a way to measure turbidity in water; thus, Secchi Disk was invented.
+Since the first appearance of phytoplankton, an organization named Secchi developed a method to measure water turbidity; thus, the Secchi Disk was invented.

-A Secchi Disk is a black-and-white disk that measures large bodies of water transparency.
-It is lowered into the water until it can no longer be seen, and the depth, known as the Secchi depth, is used to determine the transparency of the water.
+A Secchi Disk is a black-and-white disk used to measure the transparency of large bodies of water.
+It is lowered into the water until it can no longer be seen, and the depth, known as the Secchi depth, is used to determine water transparency.

 According to the World Health Organization, the turbidity of drinking water that is safe to consume should not exceed 5 Nephelometric Turbidity Units, and the potable and safe turbidity in drinking water should be below 1 Nephelometric Turbidity Unit.